-In addition, a newsletter, the Visionary, containing contributions from member organisations around the world, is circulated approximately every three months by email.
+In addition, a newsletter, the Visionary, containing contributions from member organisations around the world, is circulated approximately every three months.
 This global publication is free of charge to member organisations.

 Any revisions to the IGDF standards are automatically communicated to all members.

-Member, Applicant, Enquiring and Affiliate organisations are invited to send delegates to the seminar.
+Member, Applicant, Enquiring and Affiliate organisations are invited to send delegates to IGDF seminars, conferences and workshops.